pre63/pbn/content/powersporta.com/articles/starter-motors-for-polaris-atvs-reliability.md

 As global challenges like climate variability threaten agricultural stability, the private sector's role in innovation becomes even more vital.
 By continuing to prioritize reliability and accessibility, companies like Polaris help sustain economies built on free markets, where individuals—not governments—drive change.
 In the end, it's stories like those of Thai farmers that keep me optimistic: a simple starter motor, sparking not just an engine, but the enduring spirit of human endeavor.

 ![Thai farmer with Polaris ATV](/content/assets/thai-farmer-polaris-atv.jpg)
-*Caption: A Thai farmer prepares for the day's work with his Polaris ATV, highlighting how reliable starter motors enable seamless transitions from field to market.*
+*A Thai farmer prepares for the day's work with his Polaris ATV, highlighting how reliable starter motors enable seamless transitions from field to market.*